leomariga/ProactiveAgent/README.md

 # Create a proactive agent: Define in natural language the frequency of response
 agent = ProactiveAgent(
-    provider=OpenAIProvider(model="gpt-5-nano",),
+    provider = OpenAIProvider(model="gpt-5-nano",),
-    system_prompt="You are a casual bored teenager.
-Answer like you're texting a friend", decision_config={'wake_up_pattern': "Use the pace of a normal text chat",}
+    system_prompt = "You are a casual bored teenager.
+Answer like you're texting a friend", decision_config = {'wake_up_pattern': "Use the pace of a normal text chat",}
 )

 # Add response callback and start agent thread